NSO-developer/drned-xmnr/README.md

 ## Prerequisites

 The tool is supported to run on Python 3.6 or newer.
-It is known to run on Python 2.7, but this is no longer actively maintained.

 Apart form that, several Python packages are needed: `pytest`, `pexpect`, and `lxml`; `pytest` version needs to be at least 3.0.
 There are several options